Motivic classes of some classifying stacks: Introduction

 Note that the groups $\PGL_n$ are non-special for $n > 1$.
 In particular, it follows that the multiplicativity relation for a universal $G$-torsor does {\em not} imply the multiplicativity relation for arbitrary $G$-torsors.
 This gives a negative answer to the question raised in \cite[Remark~3.3]{behrend2007}.
+Other counter-examples to this is given in the recent paper \cite{dhillon2014}, where the motivic classes of the classifying stack for orthogonal linear groups are computed.

 The techniques for computing the classes involves finding suitable linear representations for the groups and then stratifying the spaces corresponding to these representations into orbits in a similar way as demonstrated in \cite[Section~4]{ekedahl2009gg}.
 In the case $n = 3$, we use the natural action of $\PGL_3$ on the space of plane curves of degree~3.
 The computations make use of the simple classification of such curves.
 It should be emphasised that this method does not scale well with $n$.
 Presumably, already the case $n = 4$ would be well out of reach.